{entry_url} Merge Tag

 $name string

-The name property of the dynamic_field_map field to retrieve the mapped fields for.
+The name property of the field_map field to retrieve the mapped fields for.

 Returns array

-An array containing the field names or custom keys as the keys to the mapped form field ID or entry meta key.
+An array containing the field names as the keys to the mapped form field ID or entry meta key.

 Uses